 Cost: $961

-I found a great deal on flights by being flexible with my travel dates and comparing airlines.
-This was a multi-city trip, which made it even more affordable and convenient.
+I found a great deal on flights by being flexible with my travel dates and comparing different airlines.
+Since this was a multi-city trip, it turned out to be both affordable and convenient—perfect for traveling Asia on a budget.
 I started with a direct flight from Los Angeles (LAX) to Tokyo, which made the long journey much more comfortable.

-On the way back, my flight from Phnom Penh, Cambodia, to LAX had two layovers.
-While layovers can sometimes be tiring, these weren’t bad at all.
-The layover times were reasonable, giving me time to rest and stretch without feeling rushed.
-Plus, this multi-city itinerary allowed me to visit multiple countries while keeping my airfare costs under control.
+On the way back, I flew from Phnom Penh, Cambodia, to LAX with two layovers.
+While layovers can sometimes be tiring, these were actually quite manageable.
+The wait times were reasonable, giving me time to rest and stretch without feeling rushed.

 2. Accommodation (58 Nights)